Taking Time Off From Work Can Be A Secret Tax Opportunity

 Because you’re only probably working six or seven months of the year, your federal tax bracket will be far lower than you might expect for future years.
 If you make a salary, and the annual amount is $50,000, then you could earn as little as $25,000 in gross income.
-You can qualify for the saver’s credit if your income for the tax year is less than $32,000 if you’re single and less than $64,000 if you’re married filing jointly.
+You can qualify for the saver’s credit if your income for the tax year is less than $32,000 for 2019 ($32,500 for 2020) if you’re single and less than $64,000 for 2019 ($65,000 for 2020) if you’re married filing jointly.

 The level of credit you get is tied to how much you save and depends on the size of your income.
 If you live and work in an area with a low cost of living, you could have a respectable entry salary of $36,000, and you could be eligible for the maximum credit.
-We have the entire Saver’s Credit income table below for 2019.
+We have the entire Saver’s Credit income table below for 2019 and 2020.

 4. Start saving into a Roth IRA or employer plan when you’re ready.